fortinet-fortisoar/connector-vx-vault-feed/docs/VXVaultFeed.md

 ## Data Ingestion Support

 Use the Data Ingestion Wizard to easily ingest data into FortiSOAR™ by pulling data from VX Vault Feed.
-Currently, data from VX Vault Feed are mapped to "threat intel feeds" in FortiSOAR™.
+Currently, data from VX Vault Feed are mapped to "Threat Intel Feeds" in FortiSOAR™.
 For more information on the Data Ingestion Wizard, see the "Connectors Guide" in the FortiSOAR™ product documentation.

 ### Prerequisites